Bharath5806/LocalkubeMinikube/README.md

 ![243856ee-4ff2-4d0b-b8e9-f1ddc9708b84](https://github.com/user-attachments/assets/3f75ff8d-9bf1-4cf1-b018-d1840defe48d)

-Apply the Manifest: Use kubectl apply -f nginx-pod.yaml to create the Pod based on your manifest.
+Apply the Manifest: Use kubectl apply -f nginx-pod.yaml to create the Pod based on our manifest.

 ```bash
  kubectl apply -f nginx-pod.yaml
 ```
 ![7a0313cc-db48-4077-a8c1-8c12d5035200](https://github.com/user-attachments/assets/31931aab-2259-4221-81e5-7b7bb8766378)

-Verify Pod Creation: Check the status of your Pod using kubectl get pods.
-You should see the nginx-pod in the Running state.
+Verify Pod Creation: Check the status of our Pod using kubectl get pods. we should see the nginx-pod in the Running state.

 ```bash
  kubectl get pods